 An institution may consider a withdrawal as a cancellation or no show (for example, within the first 15 calendar days of the program schedule) provided this process is fully delineated in writing as part of the refund policy and provided to all students at or before enrollment.
-A student who is considered a cancellation or no show under such a policy must have all charges refunded and all payments returned to the individual or the applicable funding source less the maximum allowable application/registration fee.
-In no event may a student be treated differently based on the source of funding or the timing of disbursements or payments.
+A student who is considered a cancellation or no show under such a policy must have all charges refunded and all payments returned to the individual or the applicable funding source less the maximum allowable application/registration fee of \$200.00, if such charges are clearly noted in the enrollment agreement as being non-refundable.

-Withdrawal or Termination After the First 15 Calendar Days:
+Withdrawal or Termination After Start of Class: Programs less than 300 clock hours or equivalent

-- 1. Avocational programs less than 300 clock hours (or the credit hour equivalent) For short-term programs such as workshops, seminars and similar programs, institutions shall establish a refund policy in accordance with the guidelines outlined in ACCET Document 31 under the headings Standard, Rationale and All Programs, in order to promote good will through a fair and equitable policy. - a.
-The refund policy for programs under 300 hours shall refund prorata up to 60% completion of the program. - 2.
-All other programs
+For short-term programs such as workshops, seminars and similar programs, institutions shall establish a refund policy in order to promote good will through a fair and equitable policy.
+Accordingly, the School shall refund prorata up to 60% completion of the course.